FAMILY FITNESS ON A BUDGET

 Did you know that above anything else, parent participation in physical activity is attributed as the greatest influencer of children's exercise habits, even more so then level of income?

 Skipping ropes are one of the cheapest and most effective pieces of exercise equipment you can buy.
 If you have more than 3 people in your household, use one large skipping rope, or tie 2 skipping ropes together and get one person to stand at each end of the skipping rope, with one person in the middle who jumps.
 See who can perform the most uninterrupted skips in a row and use this as a benchmark for each person.
 Over time, try to improve the number of overall skips your family can successfully perform together by adding up each person’s score into one overall team score. *Keep this number on the fridge to remind you what number you need to beat!

 Using your existing knowledge of the suburb that you live in or a neighbouring suburb, draw out a map, or make a list of things kids must find and tick off on your next family walk.
 Monuments like shops, street names, playgrounds, signs…etc are all good starting points and make the activity of walking more exciting for children.
 Adjust the difficulty level to suit the age of your children and add a fun prize at the end or home-made badge to reward their efforts.

 Remember, moving more doesn’t have to mean spending more.
 By finding fun and creative ways to keep your family exercising, you won’t only feel the benefits of physical activity but also have the opportunity to spend more quality time with your partner and children.

 ABOUT THE AUTHOR

-Melani De Sousa is an Accredited Wellness Coach and founder of The Wellness Workshop, a Health At Every Size (HAES) wellbeing centre offering exercise advice and training for children and adults.
+Melani De Sousa is an Accredited Wellness Coach and founder of The Wellness Workshop, a Health At Every Size (HAES) wellbeing centre offering movement and exercise workshops for schools, businesses and sporting clubs.
 She is also an Intuitive Eating Coach, Personal Trainer, magazine contributor, blog writer, and presenter.